wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_generatetodescriptor.md

 ---
-title: btc:generatetodescriptor \[POST\] {disallowed}
+title: btc:generatetodescriptor  {disallowed} - Bitcoin
-description: Mine blocks immediately to a specified descriptor (before the RPC callreturns)
+description: Example code for the btc:generatetodescriptor  {disallowed} json-rpc method. Сomplete guide on how to use btc:generatetodescriptor  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters